 VS Code Setup on Linux

-Install VS Code via the official .deb repository, configure essential extensions, and fix common Linux-specific issues (font rendering, terminal path).
+Install VS Code via the official Microsoft APT repository, configure essential extensions, and fix common Linux-specific issues (font rendering, terminal path).
+Also covers .deb, Flatpak, and Snap methods.

 What This Guide Achieves